Effective Divergence Analysis for Linear Recurrence Sequences: Positivity and Ultimate Positivity

 \section{Positivity and Ultimate Positivity}

 In this section we study the Positivity and Ultimate Positivity problems for inhomogeneous LRS.
 These problems were studied in~\cite{OW14b,OW14a, OW14c} for homogeneous LRS.
-Using Proposition~\ref{prop:homo} and some careful analysis, we extend the decidability results to the inhomogeneous case.
+Using Proposition~\ref{prop:homo} and some careful analysis, we extend the decidability results to inhomogeneous LRS.